SouravGanesh/SQL/README.md

 These commands are crucial for managing the security and integrity of the database by ensuring that only authorized users have access to specific data and operations within the database.

-Sure!
+# SQL Window functions
 SQL Window functions are powerful tools for performing calculations across a set of rows related to the current row within a query result.
 Let's break down each part and provide examples:

 1. **OVER Clause**:
    The `OVER` clause defines a window of rows over which a window function operates.
 It specifies the partitioning and ordering of the rows.